haniibrahim/SerialLogger/README.md

 ## Binary

-For JARs and installers go to the [RELEASE](https://github.com/haniibrahim/SerialLogger/releases) section.
+For JARs and platform related installers* go to the [RELEASE](https://github.com/haniibrahim/SerialLogger/releases) section.

+*for non-preview releases only

 ## Changelog